krzysztofj1234567890/computer-science-basics-tutorials/Databases/sql_queries.md

 ORDER BY department, salary_rank;
 ```

+- DENSE_RANK: assigns a rank based on salary within each department
+- PARTITION BY department
+  - Resets ranking for each department
+  - Each department is ranked independently
+- ORDER BY salary DESC: Highest salary gets rank = 1

 ### Compute the Difference Between Two Rows (Delta) Using Window Functions

 You need to show the actual revenue, time period, and monthly difference (delta) between the actual and the previous month.